mtkonge/connect-4-ai/docs/bots.md

-# trainers
+# bots

+high-level overview of:

+- our bots
-high-level overview of our bot trainers and their bot training strategies
+- our bot trainers and their bot training strategies
+- the min max algorithm

 ## bots